An easy recipe for lemon curd made in the microwave. This Lemon Curd is simple to make, delicious, and there are so many different ways to use it!

 Not only is it easier than making it on the stovetop, but it tastes just as good.
-Another great thing about this easy lemon curd recipe is that it mostly uses whole eggs instead of just egg yolks, so you’re not left with a ton of egg whites.
+Another great thing about this lemon curd recipe is that it uses mostly whole eggs instead of just egg yolks, so you’re not left with a ton of egg whites.

 How To Make Lemon Curd

-Once you’ve whisked in the lemon juice and zest, microwave the mixture in one-minute increments, stirring well after each minute.
+After all of the ingredients are mixed together, microwave the mixture in one-minute increments, stirring well after each minute.
 It’s best to use a large microwave-safe dish because the curd will rise some as it cooks in the microwave.
-I like to use an 8-cup Pyrex glass measuring cup, it may seem like a lot but it’s really necessary for this recipe.
-Once the curd is finished it will look like the picture on the right.
+I like to use a large Pyrex glass measuring cup to ensure that there’s enough room for it to expand as it’s cooking.

-You’ll also know the curd is done once it has thickened and coats the back of a spoon.
-If you want to get technical, you can test the temperature and it should be about 185°F. The amount of time will also vary depending on your microwave, but mine usually only takes about 4.5-5 minutes.
+You will know the curd is done once it has thickened and coats the back of a spoon.
+If you want to get technical, you can test the temperature and it should be about 185°F (85°C).
+The amount of time will also vary depending on your microwave, but mine usually only takes about 4.5 to 5 minutes.

-Once your lemon curd is cooked, strain it through a fine mesh strainer to remove any chunks of zest and egg.
+Once it’s cooked, strain it through a fine mesh strainer to remove any chunks of zest and egg.
 As long as you whisk the eggs in really well, you should hardly see any when you strain it.
-Then, place a piece of plastic wrap directly on top of the curd, let it cool, and refrigerate it.
+Then, place a piece of plastic wrap directly on top of the curd to prevent it from forming a skin, let it cool completely, and refrigerate it until you are ready to use it.

-If you’re wondering how you can use lemon curd, here are a few of my favorite ways to use it:
+If you’re wondering what to do with lemon curd, here are a few of my favorite ways to use it:

 - On top of pancakes